bkoelman/ResharperCodeContractNullabilityFxCop/README.md

 Instead of adding the JetBrains package, you can [put the annotation definitions directly in your source code](https://www.jetbrains.com/resharper/help/Code_Analysis__Annotations_in_Source_Code.html).

 ![Analyzer in action](https://github.com/bkoelman/ResharperCodeContractNullabilityFxCop/blob/gh-pages/images/fxcop-analyzer-in-action.png)

+## Building, Testing, and Debugging

+To build, open `ResharperCodeContractNullabilityFxCop.sln` in Visual Studio 2013.
+Press `Ctrl + A` to run all unit tests.
+See [How-to-debug.md](src/How-to-debug.md) for debugging instructions.